LightMage670/lightmage670.github.io/index.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
-title: LightMage670's Portfolio
-permalink: /
 ---
 # Welcome
-This is my
+This is my portfolio website.
+It is the first project in the portfolio, and it is a place to document all other projects.